 If you remember from the Stress & Your Health blog post, the cells in your body work best when the environment surrounding them is kept constant.
 Stress (from either external or internal sources) disrupts the environment around the cells and if not kept to a minimum, can challenge the body’s ability to correct the disruption.
 This places the cell under stressed conditions (i.e., OXIDATIVE STRESS) and has the potential to interrupt their ability to function normally.
 Over time, cell malfunction leads to a disruption of entire body systems which impacts your ability to function optimally.

 In this case, high stress loads can negatively impact the function of cells that make up the heart and blood vessels.
-For example, stress can lead to an increase in heart rate and blood pressure as well elevated levels of stress hormones – all things that can lead to dysfunction of the cardiovascular system over time.
+For example, stress can lead to an increase in heart rate and blood pressure as well as elevate levels of stress hormones – all things that can eventually interfere with optimal cardiovascular system function.

 WAYS TO A HEALTHY HEART